significantbit/citybreak-api/README.md

 client = Citybreak::SOAP::Client.new(api_key: 'API_KEY')
 ```

-Or you can also set the skip api_key option if you configurated it before
+Or you can also skip to set the api_key option if you configurated it before
 ```ruby
 Citybreak.config do |config|
   api_key = 'API_KEY'